Wanwu Practice Group

 Olga’s research interests include biotechnological art, posthumanism, new materialism, digital art and biomedia.

 Ji Yun is an artist and researcher.
 She holds an MFA in Creative Media from School of Creative Media, City University of Hong Kong, and a BA in broadcasting from School of Film, TV & Multimedia, Korea National University of Arts.
 As a multimedia artist, she works with film, video, installation, photography, and performance.
 Her works have been exhibited in Seoul, Hong Kong, and Zurich.

-Ji Yun is currently a first-year PhD student at School of Creative Media, City University of Hong Kong.
-Her research interests include urban ecology, more-than-humans, and socially engaged art.
-She is using eco-film as a method to investigate multispecies relations in urban parks.
+Ji Yun is currently in the second-year PhD research at School of Creative Media, City University of Hong Kong.
+Her research interests include plant sociality, more-than-humans, and urban ecology.
+She is using eco-cinema as a method to investigate multispecies relations of epiphytic plants.

-In the EcoArtAsia project, Sipei is investigating how artists in Mainland China contemplate, develop, and expand methods of ecological practice.
+In the EcoArtAsia project, Sipei investigated how artists in Mainland China contemplate, develop, and expand methods of ecological practice.
 A website will be launched in 2020.

-In the EcoArtAsia project, Hoyin is focusing on ecological art practices in Hong Kong.
+In the EcoArtAsia project, Hoyin focused on ecological art practices in Hong Kong.